Hueok/Hueok.github.io/_posts/2024-07-23-withoutCRA3.md

 we can modify `index.html :: script` like above one.
 Then, we can see warning message clearly removed

 ---
-Generally, this kind of transfile process is operated with bundler like `webpack`
+Generally, this kind of transpile process is operated with bundler like `webpack`

 At next chapter, we'll learn **What is bundler?**, **Why Babel should be operated with bundler?**